This is a parable from ancient China that teaches us that things are neither good nor bad. They just are.

 4. Cost Comparison

 At first glance, buying point of lay birds seems expensive.
-In 2025, day old chicks cost around Ksh.150 each, while point of lay birds range between Ksh.800 and Ksh.1,500 depending on the seller.
+In 2025, day old chicks cost around Ksh.150 each, while point of lay birds range between Ksh.800 and Ksh.1,500 depending on the age and seller.

 However, when you consider the total cost of rearing DOCs — feed, brooding equipment, electricity, and vaccines — the expenses can add up.
 Raising them to the point of lay costs much more than buying ready-to-lay birds.
 So, while POL looks pricey upfront, it can save you time and early-stage costs.